 In 2021, Architektūros fondas has invited seven collectives (10 creatives) from the Future Architecture Platform to develop and present their ideas in a few different formats: podcast and radio conversations, publication as well as engagements with local urban sites in Lithuania.

 Between May - June, 2021, a series of podcast conversations in English will be hosted on Architektūros fondas podcast platform Aikštėje.lt.
 These podcast conversations will bring Future Architecture Platform fellows Rosa Whiteley, Nico Alexandroff, furii studio, Hanna Husberg and Agata Marzecova, Ivana Kralikova, Austin Wade Smith and Studio Pararaum together in dialogue with local initiatives, activists and researchers in Lithuania.
-This conversation material will later be presented in Lithuanian language on Lithuanian National Radio programme “Homo Cultus”.
 The majority of the podcast participants will later be invited to contribute their research to Architektūros fondas publication in a form of visual or discursive essay.
 Ivana Kralikova is invited also to contribute in developing remotely an exploration of urban soil ecosystems in Kaunas, Lithuania, whereas Hanna Husberg and Agata Marzecova will work with an interdisciplinary group of architecture and urban studies students in a form of an online workshop that will explore and engage with field research on local urban atmospheric infrastructures.
 The publication and results of fieldwork with Ivana Kralikova and Hanna Husberg and Agata Marzecova will be presented in Fall 2021.

 Urban Forestry Practices Constructing More-than-Human Commons